Simucube/simucube-docs.github.io/docs/Simucube3/Cabling.md

 ## Wheelbase + Active pedals

-To connect multiple Simucube devices to a single Simucube Link Hub, such as Active Pedals, an ethernet switch is required.
-One such configuration with two Active Pedal Pros is demonstrated in the illustration below.
+To connect multiple Simucube devices to a single Simucube Link Hub, such as ActivePedals, an ethernet switch is required.
+One such configuration with two ActivePedal Pro pedals is demonstrated in the illustration below.

 ![](assets/WiringWithPedalsLight.svg#gh-light-mode-only){width="900"}
 ![](assets/WiringWithPedalsDark.svg#gh-dark-mode-only){width="900"}